rsdoiel/antenna/journalism.md

 date: 2025-04-08, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 8 11:21 p.m.</em>
-The Los Angeles City Clerk released results Friday for the North Westwood Neighborhood Council&#8217;s biennial election.
+The Los Angeles City Clerk released results Friday for the North Westwood Neighborhood Council’s biennial election.
 Fourteen UCLA students and faculty members ran for the 19 seats up for election.

 <br>